 So what’s the big news?

 We’ve decided to take a “family gap year”!
 As you all know, family travel is a big part of our lives – we enjoy it very much and feel that it binds the four of us into an unbreakable team.
 So often, being out in the world feels like our collective “happy place”.
 We will be leaving LA at the end of August 2017 and returning to the US around the end of June 2018.
-After our almost-year of travel, our family’s path isn’t very well-defined yet.
-We’ve told a number of people about our plans already, and here are some questions we get a lot and the best answers we can give you at this time.
+After our almost-year of around the world travel, our family’s path isn’t very well-defined yet.
+We’ve told a number of people about our plans already, and here are some questions we get a lot and the best answers we can give you at this time about our new life as a traveling family.

-We’re kicking it off with a good ol’ American road trip!
+We’re kicking off traveling the world for a year with a good ol’ American road trip!
 We’ll take three weeks to drive cross-country from LA to Nana’s house in Virginia.
 We’re so excited to visit with family and friends along the way!!!
 Definite stops include Phoenix, Albuquerque/Santa Fe, Tulsa, St. Louis, Chicago, Philadelphia and of course the DC area.
 Once we fly out from D.C…

 All of the countries we’ll be visiting until Israel are new for us!
 We started with a much longer list of destinations and spent about a month playing with different options and whittling it down based on further research.
 We’ll mostly be chasing the sun and avoiding nasty things like hurricanes and peak mosquito seasons.
 There are a few places we might have considered visiting if we didn’t have the kids with us, but in reality we feel good about the pacing of our trip and don’t want to add any more stops.
 We’ll spend several weeks in each country, which should give us a chance to explore beyond just the surface (though honestly sometimes even that pace seems faster than we’d like).
 Recognizing that we’ll need a little decompression along the way, we plan to give ourselves some slow-travel time in Australia and Israel, where we have friends and family.

 We aren’t using a special round the world plane ticket.
 There are very few of them available these days, though I know they were popular back when most of our peers took their solo travel gap years.
 The few that are available have enough limitations in terms of routing and segment totals that they didn’t seem like the best fit for us.
-Moreover, we have a huge pile of United frequent flyer miles and Chase Ultimate Rewards points from our travels and credit card spending (especially those awesome Chase sign up bonuses!).
+Moreover, we have a huge pile of frequent flyer miles and Chase Ultimate Rewards points from our travels and credit card spending (especially those awesome Chase sign up bonuses!).
 While we aren’t booking everything with miles and points, we’ll be able to use them to save money on air travel.
+If you’re considering buying a RTW ticket, this guide is an incredible resource to compare your options.

-While we’ve had great luck booking GuestToGuest homes in some countries, they are still growing their presence in others.
+While we’ve had great luck booking HomeExchange homes in some countries, they are still growing their presence in others.
 In some remote areas without many restaurants or grocery stores, we’ll be staying at all-inclusive resorts or hotels to ease culinary logistics.
 In other places, we’ll rely on Airbnb for our accommodations.
-If you’ve never tried Airbnb, you can save $40 on your first booking here.
-Pro tip: If you add your work email address and book a business trip, you get an extra $50 Airbnb credit.

 We’re so jealous!
-How can we follow along vicariously/keep up with your adventures?
+How can we follow along vicariously/keep up with your adventures as you’re traveling the world for a year?

 If you want to follow along from home, there are a few great options: